sjmcculloch/smblogv2/content/posts/2021-09-03-peloton-australia-referral-program-codes/index.md

 ## How it could be better

-- When a referral occurs, a coupon code for apparel is automatically sent to your email.
 - The apparel site should use the same login as the main Peloton site and have the coupon pre-loaded.